 Digital Market Outlook by Statista

 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

-Market expansion in Ireland is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
+Market expansion in in Ireland is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
 It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 11%.
 Compared to the year-over-year growth of 17%, this decrease suggests a moderately flooded market.
-Another indicator of market saturation is the online penetration of 72% in Ireland; in other words, 72% of the Irish population have bought at least one product online in 2019.
+Another indicator of market saturation is the online penetration of 72% in in Ireland; in other words, 72% of the Irish population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
-Fashion is the largest segment in Ireland and accounts for 29% of the eCommerce revenue in Ireland.
+Fashion is the largest segment in in Ireland and accounts for 29% of the eCommerce revenue in in Ireland.
 This is followed by Electronics & Media with 26%, Toys, Hobby & DIY with 21%, Furniture & Appliances with 14% and Food & Personal Care with the remaining 10%.

-In Ireland, DPD is the most frequently offered delivery service provider among online stores.
+In in Ireland, DPD is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 30% cited DPD as one of their providers.
-Moreover, DHL and UPS (United Parcel Service) are among the top three shipping service companies offered by online retailers in Ireland, at rates of 21% and 8%.
+Moreover, DHL and UPS (United Parcel Service) are among the top three shipping service companies offered by online retailers in in Ireland, at rates of 21% and 8%.

 Shipping information is based on orders from the store's main country, which is defined as the one where the store generates most of its online revenue.
-In this case, it is Ireland.
+In this case, it is in Ireland.
 Only stores that provide information about their shipping providers can be considered.